 Plus, since your use case is marketing, you should design your QR Code.
 Custom-designed QR Code attracts 50-200% more scans as compared to black-and-white ones.

-Also note that if you customize the background color of your QR Code, ensure that there is enough contrast between background color and data modules.
+Also, note that there should be enough contrast between the background color and QR Code.
 That is, if the background color is dark, then the color of data modules should be light and vice-versa.

 b.
 Add a CTA element